Back to Academy

 BC vs Other Provinces

-• Low income: BC competitive with 5.06% lowest bracket
+• Low income: BC competitive with 5.06% lowest bracket (one of the lowest in Canada)

-• High income: BC highest outside Quebec/NS
+• High income: BC has one of the highest top rates outside Quebec and Nova Scotia

-• Benefits: Strong family and climate credits
+• Benefits: Strong family benefits and climate action credits

 Questions About BC Taxes?